Need some cooking inspo? Check out these best vegetarian cookbooks! They're packed with flavorful plant-based recipes that everyone will love.

 If you’re interested in eating less meat but you don’t know where to start, The Weekday Vegetarians is the cookbook for you!
 It lays out a plan for eating more veggie meals that’s approachable and fun, and it’s packed with crave-worthy recipes that will win over any meat eater.

-I’m so grateful for your support for Love & Lemons and for all of my cookbooks, and you can still pre-order Simple Feel Good Food before it comes out this spring.
+I’m so grateful for your support for Love & Lemons and for all of my cookbooks, and you can now order Simple Feel Good Food.
 It’s filled with SO MANY satisfying veggie mains (seriously so many dinners!), vibrant salads, cozy comfort foods, seasonal desserts, and everything in between!
 A few of my favorite recipes include the Savory Tahini Yogurt Bowls, Creamy Cauliflower Enchiladas, Veggie Sushi Burritos, and Freezer Carrot Cake Bars.
 I can’t wait to hear what your favorites are!

 Want more info about the book?
 Find a sneak peek here!